cometbft/cometbft/docs/references/architecture/adr-115-predictable-block-times.md

 That means whenever THIS validator proposes a block, the block time will be 2s (not 6s!).

+Note that the value of `timeout_commit` is static and can't be changed without restarting the node.

 Because 1-3 are out of your (and our) control, **we can't have constant block times**.
 But we can design a mechanism so that the medium-to-long term average block time converges to a desired value.